 My mother and step father managed their brood of 7 via screaming.
 (This is not uncommon) Being the youngest of all, I had zero voice in that family and whenever I did try to make my voice heard I was berated, talked over, ridiculed and sent to bed with out supper.
 I had one friend whose home life was so traumatic that she plucked her eyelashes and eyebrows every day – She came to dinner one night, and after seeing how my family treated me, she was horrified, and said to me as she left, “Now I have a reason to be grateful for my family.”

 This effective silencing of my voice in the context of the family was critical to the subsequent years of sexual abuse.

-My story is not the worst it can be – by far – but has been traumatic enough for me to be forced to evolve into the frequency of Love, and ultimately that is our job here on Earth.
+My story is not the worst it can be – by any stretch of the imagination – but was traumatic enough for me to be forced to evolve into the frequency of Love, and ultimately that is our job here on Earth: